LooksRare/sdk-v2/guides/createMakerAsk.md

   await tx.wait();
 }

-// Approve the collection items to be transfered by the TransferManager if (!isCollectionApproved) {
+// Approve the collection items to be transferred by the TransferManager if (!isCollectionApproved) {
   const tx = await lr.approveAllCollectionItems(makerAsk.collection);
   await tx.wait();